- Photos & Map

 - Destination: Andermatt

-From Andermatt, the tour takes a relaxed start in the direction of the Oberalp Pass.
-The eye-catching lighthouse, which symbolically marks the source of the Rhine, awaits you at the top of the pass.
-The descent leads through the authentic Grisons villages of the Surselva.
-The route branches off in Disentis and you climb the Lukmanier Pass through the beautiful Swiss stone pine forests.
-Once you arrive in Ticino, it's worth taking a break in one of the grottos in Biasca before crossing the historic Piottina Gorge to Airolo.
-Now the grand finale awaits: the ascent over the legendary Tremola road to the Gotthard Pass.
-Alternatively, you can also choose the wide pass road, but the Tremola is an experience in itself!
-Once at the top, the descent via Hospental takes you back to Andermatt - a worthy end to this impressive round tour.
+The route starts relaxed from Andermatt towards Oberalp Pass.
+At the pass summit, you will find the distinctive lighthouse symbolizing the source of the Rhine.
+The descent leads through the authentic Grison villages of the Surselva.
+In Disentis, the route branches off and you climb through the beautiful Swiss pine forests to the Lukmanier Pass.
+Upon arriving in Ticino, a break in one of the grotti in Biasca is worthwhile before you reach Airolo via the historic Piottina Gorge.
+Now the big finale awaits: the ascent over the legendary Tremola road to Gotthard Pass.
+Alternatively, you can choose the wider pass road, but the Tremola is an experience in itself!
+At the top, the descent over Hospental takes you back to Andermatt – a worthy conclusion to this impressive circular route.

 Good to know